St. Sebaldus

 How long should I spend visiting?

-You should plan to spend about 1-2 hours at St. Sebaldus to fully appreciate its architecture and interior features.
+Plan to spend about one to two hours at St. Sebaldus Church to fully appreciate its architecture and historical significance.

 Can I buy tickets online?